prateeksingamsetty/Simplii/proj2/proj2rubrics.md

 "10.4) Is there a branch of the repository that is always stable? (i.e. tests always pass code always builds successfully) "|YES|https://github.comprateeksingamsetty/Simplii/tree/main
 10.5) Do you back-up your repository? |YES|https://zenodo.org/records/10020461 Q11 - Building and installing your software ||
-11.1) Do you provide publicly-available instructions for building your software from the source code? |YES|https://github.com/prateeksingamsetty/Simplii#why Simplii
+11.1) Do you provide publicly-available instructions for building your software from the source code? |YES|https://github.com/prateeksingamsetty/Simplii#why-Simplii
 "11.2) Can you build or package your software using an automated tool? "|YES|
-11.3) Do you provide publicly available instructions for deploying your software? |YES|https://github.com/prateeksingamsetty/Simplii#why Simplii
+11.3) Do you provide publicly available instructions for deploying your software? |YES|https://github.com/prateeksingamsetty/Simplii#why-Simplii
 11.4) Does your documentation list all third-party dependencies? |YES|https://github.com/prateeksingamsetty/Simplii/blob/main/requirements.txt
 11.5) Does your documentation list the version number for all third-party dependencies? |YES|https://github.com/prateeksingamsetty/Simplii/blob/main/requirements.txt
 "11.6) Does your software list the web address and licences for all third-party dependencies and say whether the dependencies are mandatory or not "|YES|